Doctoral Degrees

 Preliminary Examination for Ph.D.
 Degree

 The preliminary examination should be scheduled only after the student has completed the majority of the courses on their study plan.
 The student is required to be registered during the semester the preliminary examination is taken.
 The student's committee certifies to the College of Graduate Studies the results of the preliminary examination and if passed, the student is advanced to candidacy.
 Graduation must occur no later than five years after the date on which the candidate passed their examination.
 If the preliminary examination is failed, it may be repeated only once; the repeat examination must be taken within a period of not less than three months or more than one year following the first attempt.
-If a student fails the preliminary examination a second time, or the program does not allow the student to repeat the examination after the first failure or the student does not retake the examination within one year, the student is automatically moved to unclassified enrollment status and is no longer in the degree program.
+If a student fails the preliminary examination a second time, is not granted permission by the graduate committee to repeat the examination after the first failure, or does not retake the examination within one year, the student is automatically moved to unclassified enrollment status and is no longer in the degree program.

 When the student approaches the end of their course work, has completed the professional experience requirement, and has outlined the dissertation subject in detail, the supervisory committee approves the holding of the general examination.
 The student is required to be registered during the semester the general examination is taken.
 The examination is both written and oral and is intended to assess progress toward degree objectives.
 The student's committee certifies to the College of Graduate Studies the results of the general examination and if passed, the student is advanced to candidacy.
 Graduation must occur no later than five years after the date on which the candidate passed their examination.
 If the general examination is failed, it may be repeated only once; the repeat examination must be taken within a period of not less than three months or more than one year following the first attempt.
 If a student fails the general examination a second time, or the program does not allow the student to repeat the examination after the first failure or the student does not retake the examination within one year, the student is automatically moved to unclassified status and is no longer in the degree program.